GaldinomvSF/Sentence-Analyzer/README.md

 # Usage

-The file App.java analyzes the sentiment of a string inputed by user.
+The file App.java analyzes the sentiment of a string from an user's input.
 Word-by-Word is analyzed against a series of previous reponses stored in the file "src/main/resource/file/reviews.txt" which scales the sentiment from -2 to 2.
 Considering -2 very bad/sab and 2 very good/happy.
 The reviews file can be updated or changed in order to give more accurate responses.

 # Credits